Notice to Mediate (General) Regulation

 Also, a party may ask the court to adjourn the mediation.
 The court has the power to order an adjournment to a later date on the terms and conditions it considers appropriate.

 A pre-mediation conference is a meeting at which such matters as pre-mediation disclosure of documents, obtaining and exchanging expert reports, and scheduling are considered.

 Mediators are required to hold a pre-mediation conference if the action is complex.
 Parties are required to attend the conference.

 The same exemptions apply to the requirement to attend a pre-mediation conference as apply to the requirement to attend mediation.

 If parties are unable to agree on a mediator within 14 or 21 days (whichever is applicable), any party may apply to a roster organization designated by the justice to appoint the mediator.
-The Mediate BC Society is a roster organization for this purpose.
-The society maintains a list of trained and experienced mediators who have agreed to a code of conduct.
+The Alternative Dispute Resolution Institute of British Columbia (ADRBC) is the roster organization for this purpose.
+ADRBC maintains a list of trained and experienced mediators who have agreed to a code of conduct.

 If a party fails to carry out a provision of the Notice to Mediate (General) Regulation, any of the other parties may file an Allegation of Default with the court.

 If this occurs, the court has a range of powers, including:

 - Ordering that a scheduled pre-mediation conference or a mediation session occur on any terms the court considers appropriate

 - Ordering a party to attend one or both of a scheduled pre-mediation conference and a mediation session